pixelartexchange/artbase/README.md

 ...
 ```

-And in your working directory you will find all downloaded, saved and pretty printed / reformated
+And in your (local) working directory you will find all downloaded, saved and pretty printed / reformated
 metadata files:

 ```